 Good corporate governance is a priority for the Board of Directors of Gjensidige Forsikring.
-The Board has based the Group’s corporate governance on the Norwegian Code of Practice for Corporate Governance dated 21 December 2012, and it complies with the Code of Practice and subsequent amendments to it in all areas.
+The Board has based the Group’s corporate governance on the Norwegian Code of Practice for Corporate Governance dated 14 October 2021 (as amended).

 A more detailed account of how Gjensidige complies with the Code of Practice and the Norwegian Accounting Act’s requirements for reporting on corporate governance is included in the documents linked below: